wesdean/webpack-primer/tutorial/hello-llama-html.md

 ###Showy

-Showy is a class that will some animation to our llama's name.
+Showy is a class that add will some animation to our llama's name.
 Uncomment the `import` for Showy.

 `// import {Showy} from './lib/Showy';`